motus-engineering/zephyr-app/README.md

     * Open PowerShell from Windows Terminal from step 1
     * Run `wsl --install Ubuntu`
     * Folow prompts including setting up initial Linux user account.
 It should place you directly into a bash shell when done.
-4. In Linux terminal, install github cli tool and setup git:
+4. In Linux terminal, install github cli tool and setup git.
+This will allow you to use these credentials in your containers as well.
     * `sudo apt update`
     * `sudo apt install gh`
     * `git config --global user.name "Your Name"` ,   replace "Your Name" with your preferred username